cehfisher/cehfisher.github.io/content/blog/a11y-first/index.md

 <p>In fact, researchers estimate that 10-17% of the U.S. population has dyslexia.
 That is a pretty significant percentage, which is even higher than current Internet Explorer, Edge, Firefox and Opera users combined (as of September 2017).</p>
 <p>So if we choose a typeface we know that is legible for people with dyslexia (as shown by the top section on the pyramid with severe difficulties), then we also know every group under that section can also read the font.
 People who are blind or have more serious sight issues other than dyslexia would need additional typography or assistive technology considerations.</p>
-<p>Heydon Pickering sums it up best with this quote from his book <a href="https://shop.smashingmagazine.com/products/inclusive-design-patterns">Inclusive Design Patterns</a>:</p>
+<p>Heydon Pickering sums it up best with this quote from his book <a href="https://shop.smashingmagazine.com/products/inclusive-design-patterns" target="_blank" rel="noopener noreferrer">Inclusive Design Patterns</a>:</p>
 <blockquote><p>“By choosing a typeface that we feel the average user could read we’d be consciously alienating a section of our users.
 Instead, by selecting a typeface which is workable for those who struggle to read, we arrive at a choice that works for everyone.
 This is efficient and effective inclusive design.”</p></blockquote>
 <p>Beyond just font families, other inclusive design and development choices include:</p>
 <ul>